Hamed-Ayodeji/Star-fish-a-laravel-project/Documentation.md

 ## [Introduction](introduction)

-Welcome to the documentation for the Cloud Engineering Second Semester Examination Project (Deploy LAMP Stack).
-This documentation provides a comprehensive guide to automating the provisioning and deployment of a LAMP (Linux, Apache, MySQL, PHP) stack using Vagrant, a bash script, Ansible and a PHP application (Laravel).
+Welcome to the documentation for the Star Fish project (Deploy LAMP Stack).
+This documentation provides a comprehensive guide to automating the provisioning and deployment of a LAMP (Linux, Apache, MySQL, PHP) stack using Vagrant, a bash script, Ansible, and a PHP application (Laravel).
 The project aims to streamline the process of setting up a web server environment for hosting PHP applications in this case a Laravel application, which will be cloned from the official Laravel repository [GitHub Repository for Laravel](https://github.com/laravel/laravel).

 ## [Project Overview](project-overview)